-Using the red wire and a red T37-2 core, wind the required number of turns for the band you are building.
-Keep the turns snug and as close together as you can.
-This is the secondary winding (SEC).
-Wind 5 turns of the green magnet wire in the space between the start and finish of the secondary winding.
-This is the primary or link winding (LINK) You can overlap these turns if there isn't enough room to make a single layer.
-Trim back the leads to about 1/4" and tin.
-Tinning can be done with a HOT soldering iron.
-It helps to have a blob of solder on the tip when you do this.
-Start at the wire end and move back toward the core.
+T1: See page 5 for required number of turns and value of C7 for the band the board is being built for.
+Wind required number of turns of magnet wire on the red core (T37-2).
+This is the primary.
+Wind 5 turns of the green magnet wire in the space between the start and finish of the primary winding.
+You can over lap these turns if there isn't enough room to make a single layer.
+Trim back the leads to about 1/8" and tin.
+Tinning can be done with a HOT soldering iron, it helps to have a blob of solder on the tip when you do this.
 Insert the two red wire leads into the holes labeled "SEC" on the diagram and the two green wires into the holes labeled "LINK".
-The two holes on the left (closest to the edge of the board), are both ground, so it doesn't matter if the SEC and LINK wires on this end are crossed.
-Trim the T1 leads after they are soldered.
+The two holes on the left (closest to the edge of the board), are both ground, so it doesn't matter if the SEC and LINK wires on this end are reversed.

 T3: This coil is wound on a small binocular core.
-One turn is a pass through both holes.
+One turn is a complete pass through both holes.
 The secondary is a single turn, one hairpin passed through both holes.
 Insert this wire first.
 You might want to mark the secondary end with a dot of nail polish.
 Then wind the primary, 5 turns, starting from the other side of the core from which the secondary exits.
 Try to keep the wire snug to the inside of the core, or it might be hard to get all the turns in.

-Smoke test: There is no test for this group, move on to the next group.
+Smoke test: There is no test for this group, move onto the next group.